-But my curiosity got the best of me and I decided to click through and see what advice Coco from Blog Darling recommended.
+But my curiosity got the better of me and I decided to click through and see what advice Coco from Blogging Her Way recommended.

 In this book, she shares how she was able to make her first affiliate sale with under 400 followers and within hours of posting her first affiliate link on Pinterest.
 That’s super cool and a very quick turnaround!